brgrhrng/BINF6250F25/README.md

 Put pseudocode in this box:

 ```
-1. import sequences from file

-2. for each sequence, pick a random start index

-3.

-GibbsMotifFinder(sequences, k-length)
+# Function to identify a motif with length k, using Gibbs sampling,
-    # create a list of possible motifs from each sequence
+#     from a list of DNA sequences.
+GibbsMotifFinder(sequences, length k)
+    motif_positions = empty list
     k_mers = empty list

-    for seq in sequences
+    for seq in sequences:
-      get random index
+        add random start position to motif_positions
-      add seq[random_i:random_i+k] to k_mers
+        add seq[start:start+k] to k_mers

     for 10000 iterations, or until information content plateaus:
-      randomly select a sequence from sequences
+        randomly select a seq from sequences
-      construct PWM from the k_mer associated with every other sequence # Chris
+        construct PWM from the k_mer for every other sequence
-      scores = [score each k_mer using PWM] # BAG
-      select random k_mer weighted by scores

-      check if new IC approx equals last ic # info plateau
+        score all k-length substrings of seq against PWM
+        use PWM weights to randomly select a substring
+        update motif position, k_mer for seq to new substring

+# Driver code
+import sequences from data/seq_file
+import gff-annotations from data/gff_file
+promoters = new list
+for each seq:
+    extract coding sequences encoded in gff-annotations
+    save first 50 bp from each coding sequence to promoters
+generate a motif using GibbsMotifFinder(promoters, k=10)
+generate sequence logo from motif

 ```